rewalo/BeanModManager/README.md

 ## Supported Mods

+- **All The Roles** - Adds new roles, game modes, map settings, and custom cosmetics (hats, visors, nameplates)
 - **Town of Host Enhanced (TOHE)** - Host-only modpack with enhanced features
 - **Town of Us Mira** - Town of Us Reactivated with MiraAPI
 - **Better CrewLink** - Voice proximity chat for Among Us